 As a dentist, you may have mastered the art of a perfect crown temp, but have you been able to master the art of success as a business owner?
 If you answered “no”, you are in good company.
 When asked, more than 1,000 dental professionals admitted that managing their practice was outside their wheelhouse.

-As a dental consultant, I ask several business questions before taking on a client.
+As a dental consultant, I ask several business ownership questions before taking on a client.
 My questions used to be centered around success benchmarks such as new patients, recall rate, collection rate, and so on.
 After about 10 minutes of this conversation, most dentist’s eyes glaze over and I can tell that I had lost their attention.
 It baffles me at the lack of interest in these benchmarks.

 Regardless of how you define true success, your dental practice is a business and it requires a healthy financial flow to operate.
 As a business owner, you MUST keep tabs on a few key numbers that equate to financial success.

-As a practice owner, if you will keep an eye on these three key numbers in the practice, you will never be caught off guard with the financial health of the business.
+If hiring a Recall Coordinator doesn’t make sense for the practice, consider adding this role to the job description for another front desk team member.
+When you consider business ownership as a practice owner, keep an eye on these three key numbers in the practice, you will never be caught off guard with the financial health of the business.

 As always, if you would like some help deciphering through the numbers of your practice, please reach out to us.
 Whether you need help cleaning up your practice management software so that you are seeing “REAL numbers”, or if you just want a second set of eyes on the numbers, call us to help.
-We are always here for you, 214-755-0955.